 What Causes Acute Myeloid Leukemia (AML)?

-- Genes that help keep cell division under control or make cells die at the right time are called tumor suppressor genes.
+- Genes that normally help keep cell division under control or cause cells to die at the right time are known as tumor suppressor genes.
+Changes that turn off these genes can result in cells growing out of control.

 The DNA inside each cell is in long strands called chromosomes.
 Each time a cell divides into 2 new cells, it must make a new copy of its chromosomes.
 This process isn't perfect, and errors can occur that affect genes within the chromosomes.
-Cancers (including AML) can be caused by mutations (changes) that turn on oncogenes or turn off tumor suppressor genes.
-For instance, changes in certain genes such as FLT3, c-KIT, and RAS are common in AML cells.
-These types of changes can stop bone marrow cells from maturing the way they normally would, or help the cells grow out of control.

 - Translocations are the most common type of chromosome change.
 A translocation means that a part of one chromosome breaks off and becomes attached to a different chromosome.
 The point at which the break occurs can affect nearby genes – for example, it can turn on oncogenes or turn off genes like RUNX1 and RARa, which would normally help blood cells to mature.

-- Deletionsoccur when part of a chromosome is lost.
+- Deletions occur when part of a chromosome is lost.
 This can result in the cell losing a gene that helped keep its growth in check (a tumor suppressor gene).

 - Inversions occur when part of a chromosome gets turned around, so it’s now in reverse order.
 This can result in the loss of a gene (or genes) because the cell can no longer read its instructions (much like trying to read a book backward).